-C. The community notification requirements are as follows:

-1. For level two and level three offenders, the notification must be disseminated in a nonelectronic format to the surrounding neighborhood, area schools, appropriate community groups and prospective employers.
+- C. The community notification requirements are as follows: - 1.
+For level one offenders who have been convicted of a dangerous crime against children as defined in section 13-705 and for level two and level three offenders, the notification must be disseminated in a nonelectronic format to the surrounding neighborhood, area schools, appropriate community groups and prospective employers and, if the offender has legal custody of a child, the child's school.
 The notification must include the offender's photograph and exact address and a summary of the offender's status and criminal background.
 A press release and the notification containing all required offender information must be given to the local electronic and print media to enable information to be placed in a local publication.

-2. For level one offenders, the local law enforcement agency that is responsible for notification shall maintain information about the offender.
-The local law enforcement agency may disseminate this information to other law enforcement agencies and may give notification to the people with whom the offender resides.

-I. Information concerning a person who is required to register pursuant to section 13-3821, who is subject to the provisions of community notification and who is a student at a public or private institution of postsecondary education or who is employed or carries on a vocation, with or without compensation, at a public or private institution of postsecondary education shall be promptly made available by the county sheriff to the law enforcement agency having jurisdiction for performing community notification pursuant to subsection C of this section.
-The law enforcement agency shall notify the institution's administration and shall complete appropriate campus notification pursuant to subsection C of this section.

-N. The court may continue, defer or terminate community notification after a hearing held pursuant to section 13-923.
+- 2. For level one offenders who have not been convicted of a dangerous crime against children as defined in section 13-705, the local law enforcement agency that is responsible for notification shall maintain information about the offender.
+The local law enforcement agency may disseminate this information to other law enforcement agencies and may give notification to the people with whom the offender resides. - I. Information concerning a person who is required to register pursuant to section 13-3821, who is subject to the provisions of community notification and who is a student at a public or private institution of postsecondary education or who is employed or carries on a vocation, with or without compensation, at a public or private institution of postsecondary education shall be promptly made available by the county sheriff to the law enforcement agency having jurisdiction for performing community notification pursuant to subsection C of this section.
+The law enforcement agency shall notify the institution's administration and shall complete appropriate campus notification pursuant to subsection C of this section. - N. The court may continue, defer or terminate community notification after a hearing held pursuant to section 13-923.